 Job Outlook and Salary Range for Network Systems Administrators

-In 2012, the U.S. Bureau of Labor Statistics (BLS) reported that jobs for network systems administrators are projected to grow by 28% nationwide through 2020, which is twice the average rate (14%) for all occupations.
-Demand is expected to increase as companies continue to invest in mobile networks, and new and faster technologies.
+In 2016, the U.S. Bureau of Labor Statistics (BLS) reported that jobs for network and computer systems administrators are projected to grow by 8% nationwide through 2024, which is about as fast as the average rate (7%) for all occupations.
+Demand is expected to continue growing as companies continue to invest in mobile networks, and new and faster technologies.
 Increased information security concerns and a growing need for IT in the healthcare industry should also improve job prospects for network systems administrators.

 Salary potential and job opportunities are affected by a candidate’s education and work experience, as well as by regional market conditions.